Black and White Decks Tarot Decks

 The Tarot of the Absurd is a playful, black and white interpretation of the occult tarot, drawn with vector graphics in Adobe Illustrator.
 The limited-edition deck is self-published and available at the artist's website.

 The Gorgon's Deck is a black and white, round deck of mostly female imagery, loosely based on the Rider-Waite (with some variations and digressions).
 It's a 79 card deck, with an extra major arcana card titled The Blind Gorgon.
-Now in pre-production and due out in 2014 from Schiffer Books.
+Due out in mid-2014 from Schiffer Books.

 Thea's Tarot is a feminine-focused, non-traditional Tarot deck that was printed in 1984.
 Its cards are printed in glossy black and white cut-paper silhouettes, and some are oriented sideways.
 The cards feature only women, and the court cards have been renamed to Child, Daughter, Mother and Amazon.